powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- Allow passing an object to Select (lintaba)
 - Add checkbox array grouping (exussum12)
 - Fix checkboxes and radio 'name' attributes (#95)
 - Allow field template to be defined in schema